T-cell vaccine

 A T-cell vaccine is a vaccine designed to induce protective T-cells.
+It is not a vaccine whereby T-cells are administered to the patient.

 T-cell vaccines are designed to induce cellular immunity.
 They are also referred to as cell-mediated immune (CMI) vaccines.

-It is thought that they can be more effective than conventional B-cell vaccines for protection from microbes that hide inside host cells, and viruses (such as HIV or influenza) that mutate rapidly.
+It is believed that CMI vaccines can be more effective than conventional B-cell vaccines for yielding protection against microbes which tend to hide within the host cell, and rapidly mutating microbes (such as HIV or the influenza virus).

-T-cell vaccines underwent clinical trials for HIV/AIDS.
+T-cell vaccines underwent clinical trials for HIV/AIDS in about 2009.